groot0404/Traffic-Management-System/README.md

 # traffic-control-system
 This project is made keeping the frequent traffic blockages in mind.
-This project mainly focuses on management of traffic
+This project mainly focuses on management of traffic Detects traffic density by identifying cars in video feeds using computer vision, enabling real-time monitoring of vehicle flow at intersections.
+Automates traffic light control based on vehicle detection, allowing dynamic traffic management to reduce congestion and prioritize emergency vehicles.

 # running
 1. Download all files